 A painting of Tomo Stjepović Skočibuha in the main guest reception hall in the summer villa of Skočibuha on Suđurađ.

-A portret of Vice Stjepović Skočibuha and a painting from medieval Dubrovnik, both at the Dubrovnik Maritime Museum.
+A portret of Vice Stjepović Skočibuha and a painting of Dubrovnik from the Rennaissance, both at the Dubrovnik Maritime Museum.

 Vice's sons did not have any offspring, and the surname Stjepović was lost at the beginning of the 17. century.
 The villa of Skočibuha still stands proudly at the centre of Suđurađ and holds the spirit of times and people long gone, yet still reminding to us of the values once created and the heritage that is left.